 The chain was installed in 1964, and despite signs imploring visitors not to climb, many visitors do--or did, until climbing was prohibited as of late 2019.

 You won't find any Aboriginal community nearby; one exists, complete with post office and store, but it's off-limits, which is probably wise, considering what would happen if tour buses were allowed in.

-Ernest Giles, the same Giles who "discovered" Ayers Rock, saw these mountains ("Many Heads" in the Pitjantjatjara language) and named them after Grand Duchess Olga, second daughter of Nicholas I. The name officially changed in 1993 to Mount Olga/Kata Tjuta and then in 2002 to Kata Tjuta/Mount Olga.
-The tenuous link between Ernest and Olga is through Ferdinand Mueller, the Government Botanist in Victoria.
+Ernest Giles, the same Giles who "discovered" Ayers Rock, saw these mountains ("Many Heads" in the Pitjantjatjara language) and named them after Grand Duchess Olga, daughter of Czar Alexander III and brother of Czar Nicholas II.
+The name of the mountains was officially changed in 1993 to Mount Olga/Kata Tjuta and then in 2002 to Kata Tjuta/Mount Olga.
+The link between Ernest Giles and Olga is through Ferdinand Mueller, the Government Botanist in Victoria.
 He supported Giles and had been named a baron by Charles of Bavaria, who (bingo!) had married Olga.
 It's not quite as crazy as it sounds: Olga was a serious collector of minerals, a useful hobby and therapy for a woman who had no children because her husband had no interest in women.

 We can work our way up between the "heads."

 To a point.